 The United Nations Convention relating to the Status of Refugees of 1951 and its 1967 Protocol defines a refugee as someone who, ‘owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion, is outside the country of his nationality, and is unable to or, owing to such fear, is unwilling to avail himself of the protection of that country’.
 The definition of a refugee was expanded by regional conventions in Africa and Latin America to include persons who had fled war or other violence in their home country.
 It is important to note that article 33 of the Convention provides for the principle of non-refoulement which means that no contracting state shall expel or return (refouler) a refugee in any manner whatsoever to territories where his or her life or freedom would be threatened.
 Those who seek refugee status are referred to as "asylum seekers"; the conditions under which a person is granted refugee status is left to the discretion of States.
 The office of the United Nations High Commissioner for Refugees (UNHCR) is the principal UN organ that protects and supports refugees.
 Over time, UNHCR's mandate has been expanded to cover other persons of concern, including some internally displaced persons.
 The UNHCR assists refugees in their resettlement or return and finds other solutions to their plight.
 On an international level, debates continue regarding the nature of the protection that refugees should be granted, the obligations of receiving countries and the role of the international community towards refugees.

 This Research Guide is intended as a starting point for research on Refugees.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 See the Librarians Choice for the latest important publications on refugees and internally displaced persons.
 Links to the PPL Catalogue are inserted.
-The Library's classification index code (systematic code) 160c.
-Other Administrative, Social and Humanitarian Questions (Refugees, etc.) and keywords Refugees or Displaced Persons are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and keywords Refugees or Displaced Persons are instrumental for searching through the Catalogue.
 Other systematic codes which may be helpful are 53a6a.
 (European Union immigration issues), 100 (Emigration and immigration in general), 101.
 (Emigration and immigration in the various states), 103.
 (Expulsion) and 253.
 (Asylum).
 Other keywords which may be helpful: Emigration and Immigration, Asylum, Right of Asylum, Irregular migrants, Convention relating to the Status of Refugees, UNHCR, Expulsion and Non-Refoulement.
 Special attention in the Research Guide is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 Online publications (open access), 2016.